How Do I Keep My Favorite Shows

 Using an Antenna

-The most economical way to keep watching the great shows and news on your favorite local stations, in the rare event that it is no longer available via your pay-TV provider, is a good old fashioned antenna.
+*The most economical way to keep watching the great shows and news on your favorite local stations, in the rare event that it is no longer available via your pay-TV provider, is an over-the-air antenna.

-The type of antenna you need depends on certain factors, including how far you are from the station, where your antenna is located and in which frequency band (VHF or UHF) the station is that you want to watch.
+The type of antenna you need depends on certain factors, including how far you are from the station, where your antenna is located and the frequency location of the station is that you want to watch.

 **To determine which type of antenna will work best for you, enter your address and zip code at www.AntennaWeb.org.
 This is a helpful resource for finding an antenna that will allow you to continue watching your free, local broadcast channels and all the great shows and local news you love.